FACULTY - Key Persons

 Job Titles:

-Heather Averett serves as the director of graduate and undergraduate student services in Brock School of Business.
-She manages the recruitment, admissions, and advising for all Master of Business Administration (M.B.A.) and Master of Accountancy (M.Acc.) students as well as for all business minors.
+Heather Averett serves as the administrative director of academic programs in Brock School of Business.
+She manages the recruitment, admissions, and advising for all Master of Business Administration (MBA) and Master of Accountancy (MAcc) students as well as for all business minors.
 In addition, she coordinates with various graduate departments across campus whose students are interested in pursuing a joint graduate degree with the School of Business.
-She is a graduate of the Brock School of Business M.B.A. program and has served in various marketing, communications, career development and publishing capacities during her professional career, including roles at Blue Cross Blue Shield of Alabama and Time Inc. In the community, she is a member of Samford's Legacy League, serves on the Women Business Leaders Board, and is a member of Dawson Memorial Baptist Church.
+She is a graduate of the Brock School of Business MBA program and has served in various marketing, communications, career development and publishing capacities during her professional career, including roles at Blue Cross Blue Shield of Alabama and Time Inc. In the community, she is a member of Samford's Legacy League, serves on the Women Business Leaders Board, and is a member of Dawson Memorial Baptist Church.

 Hon.
 Karon O. Bowdre - Chairman